smirchan/rps/analysis_plan.md

 ### Research questions
 *How do humans build up trust in an agent over time in dynamic learning environments?*
-In this experiment, we test the broad idea that human trust judgments reflect (learned) expectations about how well other agents will support joint goals in new environments.
+In this experiment, we test the idea that human trust judgments reflect (learned) expectations about how well other agents will support joint goals in new environments.

 ### Hypotheses